 In some disciplines and in some competitions, the sharing of mounts may be allowed.
 At regional rallies, the rally organizer in consultation with the RS may allow for the sharing of mounts by competitors.
-For Championships, requests for shared mounts must be submitted to the appropriate discipline chair, and VPA utilizing the Mount Substitution Form.
-Each request will be reviewed on a case-by-case basis, for approval or denial.
+For Championships, requests for shared mounts must be submitted to the appropriate discipline chair, and VPA utilizing the Mount Substitution online application found on the Championships Information page of the USPC website.
+Each request will be reviewed on a case-bycase basis, for approval or denial.
 Determination of shared mounts must take into consideration the discipline, competition schedule, and suitability of mount.
-Obviously, the welfare of the mount should be the highest priority in this situation and all competitors must agree that if the horse management, judges, technical delegate/steward, organizers or HM onsite feel that the health of the mount is in jeopardy at any time that they may be removed from the rest of the riding portion of the competition.
+The welfare of the mount will be the highest priority in this situation and all competitors must agree that if the horse management, judges, technical delegate/steward, or organizers onsite feel that the health of the mount is in jeopardy at any time that they may be removed from the rest of the riding portion of the competition.

-Article 12-Equine Drugs & Medication (Policy 0910.C)
+Article 12-Veterinary Care and Medications (Policy 0860 and 0860.P1)

-Per USPC Policy 0910.C.
+Per USPC Policy 0860 and 0860.P1.
 DCs/CAs, RSs, rally organizers, officials and judges must be familiar with and enforce this policy.
 Parents and competitors must also be familiar with and abide by this policy.
 Failure to observe this policy will result in disqualification.

 - All mounts in a USPC sponsored activity shall be serviceably sound and healthy.
 Mounts should be free of medication other than dressings for minor wounds or scrapes, unless under treatment by a veterinarian.
-Medications and supplements may not be used to provide an unfair advantage over other competitors or to allow an unfit mount to be used. - 2.
-Medication is defined as any substance that is not water, salt, electrolytes, or a supplement and is not considered a normal foodstuff.
-It is administered either orally, via stomach tube, by application to an external surface, or by injection.

-- Any mount under treatment by a veterinarian for a condition requiring administration of a medication while at a Pony Club activity or competition shall have a veterinarian's certificate stating the diagnosis, medication, dosage and method of administration. - 4.
+Medications and supplements may not be used to provide an unfair advantage over other competitors or to allow an unfit mount to be used. - Medication is defined as any substance that is not water, salt, electrolytes, or a supplement and is not considered a normal foodstuff.
+It is administered either orally, via stomach tube, by application to an external surface, or by injection. - Any mount under treatment by a veterinarian for a condition requiring administration of a medication while at a Pony Club activity or competition shall have a veterinarian's certificate stating the diagnosis, medication, dosage and method of administration. - 4.
 Supplements that are administered to any mount at a Pony Club activity or competition must be recorded on the mount 's feed chart and stall card. - 5.
-Medications or supplements may only be administered by the owner of the mount, or by a person designated by the owner of the mount. - If, during the course of an activity, it becomes necessary to administer a tranquilizer, stimulant, or depressant (e.g., for suturing) the mount may not be used while under the influence of the medication. - 7.
+Medications or supplements may only be administered by the owner of the mount, or by a person designated by the owner of the mount. - 6.
+If, during the course of an activity, it becomes necessary to administer a tranquilizer, stimulant, or depressant (e.g., for suturing) the mount may not be used while under the influence of the medication. - 7.
 Competitors at a rally shall be governed by the procedures on the use of equine medications and supplements described in the Horse Management Handbook.